 1. Fort Moultrie

-Fort Moultrie, which was originally a Palmetto log fort, was begun in the year 1776 and was partially completed when it was attacked by British warships.
-The flexible palmetto logs actually bounced-off the British cannons, helping the fort survive the onslaught and helping Charlestonians win one of the first battles of the Revolutionary War.
 The state flag of South Carolina features a palmetto due to this battle, as well as the state moniker of the Palmetto State.
 The current fort was completed in 1809.
-The interior of Fort Moultrie has been restored to highlight the story of the American seacoast from the Revolutionary war to modern times.
-A visitor center is located near the fort to help provide more historical context.
+The interior of Fort Moultrie highlights the story of the American seacoast from the Revolutionary War to modern times.
+The visitor center near the fort helps provide more historical context.

 2. The Old Slave Mart of Ryan’s Mart

-With the prohibition of public slaves auctions in Charleston in 1856, private facilities were constructed along Queen, State, and Chalmers Streets in downtown Charleston.
-The Old Slave Mart was the former auction gallery of Ryan’s Mart, one of these auction compounds.
-Other structures that also made-up Ryan’s Mart were a slave barracoon, or slave jail, a morgue, and a kitchen.
-Ryan’s Mart was closed by the arriving Union troops in 1865.
+The Old Slave Mart Museum was the former auction gallery of Ryan’s Mart, one of these auction compounds.
+Other structures that also made up Ryan’s Mart were a slave barracks, or slave jail, a morgue, and a kitchen.
+Occupying Union troops closed Ryan’s Mart in 1865.
 While the rest of Ryan’s Mart is gone, the Old Slave Mart has served as a museum on and off since 1938.

-This is an embarkation point in Mount Pleasant, SC, for many Fort Sumter tour boats, and is home to several vessels now used as museums: the submarine USS Clamagore, USS Yorktown, and the USS Laffey.
+This is an embarkation point in Mount Pleasant, SC, for Fort Sumter tour boats.
+And Patriots Point is home to several vessels now used as museums, making it a great entry on the list of Charleston museums itself.
 Patriots Point Naval & Maritime Museum is just five minutes away from downtown Charleston over the Ravenel Bridge.

-The USS Yorktown is an aircraft carrier launched on January 21st, 1943 from Newport News, Virginia.
-It is the fourth vessel named after the American Battle of Yorktown, as the third eponymous ship sank at the Battle of Midway shortly before this one was commissioned.
-The USS Yorktown participated in several campaigns in the Pacific Theatre of World War II before it was decommissioned and became a ship museum in the Charleston harbor.
+The USS Yorktown is an aircraft carrier launched on January 21st, 1943, from Newport News, Virginia.
+It is the fourth vessel named after the American Battle of Yorktown.
+The third eponymous ship sank at the Battle of Midway shortly before this one was commissioned.
+The USS Yorktown participated in several campaigns in the Pacific Theater of World War II.
+After the war, the federal government decommissioned it to become a ship museum in Charleston Harbor.

-The USS Clamagore USS is a Balao-class submarine, and is now a museum ship at the Patriot’s Point Naval in Charleston, South Carolina.
-The ship was built in 1945 at the end of the Second World War.
+The USS Clamagore is a Balao-class submarine and is now a museum ship at the Patriot’s Point Naval Station in Charleston, South Carolina.
+The ship was built in 1945, at the end of the Second World War.

 4. Rivers Bridge State Park